Honpg/EXE201/README.md

   The backend server will now be running locally at http://localhost:3000 (or another port if configured).

-## 3. Ocean AI-frontend (React - Vite)
+## 3. blabber-frontend (React - Vite)

-This is the frontend for the Ocean AI application, built using React and Vite for fast development.
+This is the frontend for the Blabber application, built using React and Vite for fast development.

 ### Steps to set up the frontend:

-1. *Navigate to the Ocean AI-frontend directory*:
+1. *Navigate to the blabber-frontend directory*:
      ```bash
-     cd Ocean AI-frontend
+     cd blabber-frontend

 2. *Install dependencies*: